 Vent windows (Figure 15-1) are custom built for the motorhome.
 Turning the crank handle (Figure 15-2) allows access to fresh outside air.
-With the exception of the front windshield and the driver's side window, The windows have a reflective glass coating on to reflect back a portion of the sunlight to reduce the heating of the motorhome interior and to reduce the effects of the sun's "bleaching" of interior fabrics.
-Sun shades on both the driver's and passenger's sides can be deployed and moved at any time.
+Except for the front windshield and the driver's side window, the windows have a reflective glass coating on to reflect a portion of the sunlight to reduce the heating of the motorhome interior and to reduce the effects of the sun's "bleaching" of interior fabrics.
+Sunshades on both the driver's and passenger's sides can be deployed and moved at any time.
 Windows marked with red letter "EXIT" labels and contain red handle latches are designated as egress windows in the event of an emergency.
 Tiffin Motorhomes recommends using Plexus Plastic Cleaner to lubricate the driver's side slider window, which can be purchased through the Tiffin Motorhomes Service Department.